Omnia-97/Do-Bee/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request for any improvements or bug fixes.

+## Explain Updated Neme 💗
+The name DoBee combines "Do" (suggesting action and productivity) with "Bee" (symbolizing industriousness and efficiency, like a busy bee).
+It evokes an image of a hardworking, efficient tool that helps users get things done quickly and effectively.(UI UX Designer Idea 💡).

 ## Credits 🙌